Paternal care: Platyrrhines

-Male Titi monkeys are more involved than the mother in all aspects of male care except nursing, and engage in more social activities such as grooming, food sharing, play, and transportation of the infant.
-The bond between an infant and its father is established right after birth and maintained into adolescence making the father the infant's predominant attachment figure.
-Similarly, the male Owl monkey acts as the main caregiver and is crucial to the survival of his offspring.
+Male titi monkeys are more involved than the mother in all aspects of male care except nursing, and engage in more social activities such as grooming, food sharing, play, and transportation of the infant.
+The bond between an infant and its father is established right after birth and maintained into adolescence.
+The infant's predominant attachment figure, therefore, is the father.
+The male owl monkey also acts as the main caregiver and is crucial to the survival of his offspring.
 If a female gives birth to twins, the male is still responsible for transporting both the infants.
-In the absence of a father, infant mortality increases in both these species and it is unlikely that the infant will survive.
-One study found that the replacement of a male enacting as the role of the father resulted in higher mortality during infancy emphasizing the importance of the social bond created between father and offspring at birth.
+In the absence of a father, infant mortality increases in both species and it is unlikely that the infant will survive.
+One study found that the replacement of a male acting in the role of the father resulted in higher mortality during infancy, emphasizing the importance of the social bond created between father and offspring at birth.

-In White‐faced Capuchins (Cebus capucinus) one study found that parental care was exhibited in the form of playful behaviour, proximity to, inspection of, and collecting discarded food items from infants as determined by male rank and dominance status rather than biological relatedness to the infant.
-Scientists believe that future research on kin recognition needs to be done on capuchins to determine if males choose to bias their care as well as in other non-human primates relying on phenotypic matching to distinguish biological offspring.
+In white‐faced capuchins (Cebus capucinus), one study found that parental care included playful behavior, proximity to, inspection of, and collecting discarded food items from infants as determined by male rank and dominance status rather than biological relatedness to the infant.
+Scientists believe that future research on kin recognition needs to be done on capuchins to determine if males choose to bias their care through phenotypic matching of biological offspring.